 The plgd gRPC Gateway exposes GetEvents RPC call to retrieve the latest version of the resource.
 In case you are not interested in all the changes which occurred during your outage, this is the right way how to get in sync.
 Additionally, to optimize this operation, timestamp ETag can be specified.
 Just take the latest event you have persisted in and pass the timestamp from the EventMetadata as an argument.
 If no update of that resource occurred after the specified time, you won’t receive any resource data.

 If you require retrieval of all events which occurred during your outage, the same GetEvents RPC call can be used.
 Your responsibility is to find the newest timestamp among your events and retrieve all resources with global timestamp ETag set to this value.
 The expected format of the timestamps is Unix time in nanoseconds.
 As a response, you get all events that were published after the specified time.

 Data Reconciliation using JetStream

-The plgd cloud uses NATS as an EventBus while keeping the events persisted in our EventStore, the MongoDB.
-There are use-cases where plgd cloud users are interested in using JetStream as an EventBus and subscribe to it.
+The plgd hub uses NATS as an EventBus while keeping the events persisted in our EventStore, the MongoDB.
+There are use-cases where plgd hub users are interested in using JetStream as an EventBus and subscribe to it.
 This option is built-in in the deployment and can be easily enabled by configuring the helm chart (TODO).